 Making Sustainability Easy

 With our sustainability assortment and underlying criteria, we have made great progress in recent years in displaying sustainability information to customers in order to help them make more sustainable purchasing decisions.
 Now, we want to go further by providing greater and more transparent information in a way that speaks to the customer’s values and makes it effortless to understand what makes a product or a brand sustainable.

 While almost 60 percent of our customers agree that Zalando offers an extensive range of sustainable products, only 25 percent of non-customers are aware of this sustainability assortment.

-As a platform with a reach of over 34 million customers in Europe, we recognize our ability to accelerate a shift towards more sustainable behaviour by establishing an ongoing dialogue with our customers along the entire customer journey; from browsing a product in our shop to the end of its use.
+As a platform with a reach of more than 35 million customers in Europe, we recognize our ability to accelerate a shift towards more sustainable behaviour by establishing an ongoing dialogue with our customers along the entire customer journey; from browsing a product in our shop to the end of its use.
 In doing so, we also aim to establish ourselves as a sustainable fashion platform with a net-positive impact for people and the planet.